 - Adjust the activity slightly by working on math facts.
 Write a number on the end of the strip and ask your child to write the addition or subtraction problem on the length of the hair.

-Scarecrow Syllables for Second Grade from Look!
+Scarecrow Syllables for Second Grade – Use a scarecrow activity to help with early literacy skills in this creative scarecrow activity from Look!
 We’re Learning!

-Scarecrow Compound Word Match Game from Creative Family Fun
+Scarecrow Compound Word Match Game – Work on more literacy using this idea from Creative Family Fun.